stiglyt/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![The GitHub Repository Security and Analysis blade under the GitHub repository Settings tab.
 We enable Dependabot alerts and security updates here.](media/hol-ex1-task2-step2-1.png "GitHub Security & Analysis Settings")

 3. To observe Dependabot issues, navigate to the `Security` tab and select the `View Dependabot alerts` link.
 You should arrive at the `Dependabot alerts` blade in the `Security` tab.

+    > **Note**: If this list is empty after several minutes, go to `Settings - Code security and analysis` and click on `Disable` for `Dependabot alerts`.
+After it is disabled, click on `Enable` for `Dependabot security updates` to enable it again.
+The alerts should appear now.

     ![GitHub Dependabot alerts in the Security tab.](media/hol-ex1-task2-step3-1.png "GitHub Dependabot alerts")